nodebox/nodebox.github.io/node/documentation/using/data-visualization.md

 * Create a lookup node and set **Key** to **Region**.
 Connect import_csv1 to it.
 * Create a textpath node.
 Set **Align** to **Left**.
 Connect lookup1 to **Text**.

 The result so far is all information as text on top of each other.
-Next procedure will build the template to be used as points to translate all these different textpaths on to.
+Next procedure will build the template to be used as points to translate all these different textpaths on.

 * Create an ellipse node.
 Set **Width** and **Height** to **500.0**.
 * Create a resample node.
 Set **Method** to **Amount**.
 Connect ellipse1 to **Shape**.